Yegpedia Notable people with Edmonton connections

 Athletes

 • Born a Liberian refugee in Ghana, soccer phenom Alphonso Davies and his family settled in Edmonton when he was six years old.
-He first played organized soccer as part of the Free Footie program (now Free Play) and he is now on the Canadian men’s national team and plays professionally in Germany.
+He first played organized soccer as part of the Free Footie program (now Free Play(external link)) and he is now on the Canadian men’s national team and plays professionally in Germany.

 • Now retired, Stephanie Labbé made 85 appearances as goalkeeper on the Canada women’s national soccer team, winning a bronze medal at 2016 Rio Olympics and a gold medal at 2020 Summer Olympics.